Moddable-OpenSource/moddable/documentation/network/network.md

 ## class MDNS

-The MDNS class implements services for working with mDNS discovery and services.
+The MDNS class implements services for working with [Multicast DNS](https://tools.ietf.org/html/rfc6762) discovery and services.
 It includes claiming `.local` names, advertising mDNS service availability, and scanning for available mDNS services.

 	import MDNS from "mdns";